 - 1. non-dystrophic myotonias: Thomsen and Becker (chloride channel myotonias), paramyotonia congenita and other sodium channel myotonias (due to pathogenic variants of the SCN4A gene) and

 - 2. the most important forms of periodic paralysis in terms of differential diagnosis.
-In contrast to the most frequently occurring myotonic dystrophy (Curschmann-Steinert), these are rare diseases that do not lead to muscular dystrophy.
+In contrast to the most frequently occurring myotonic dystrophy (Curschmann-Steinert), these rare diseases do not lead to muscular dystrophy.

 The diseases begin in childhood or at birth (paramyotonia congenita).
 Since there are different triggering factors and prophylactic or therapeutic approaches, a clear diagnosis should be sought; panel diagnostics can be helpful here.